harrison9617/portfolio/content/sections/about/about.md

 imageAlt: "A photo of me"
 ---

-As a self taught developer, I value attention to detail, consistency and creativity.
+As a self taught developer, I value consistency, creativity and attention to detail.

 I enjoy creating modern and aesthetically pleasing websites with a preference for intuitive UI and UX.
 Another passion of mine is the world of e-Commerce and understanding how development, marketing and business play a role in creating a profitable brand.